4yn/slidershim/README.md

 - slidershim supports the GAMO2 Tasoller and Yuancon Laverita v2 controllers on HID firmware.
   - If you are using a Tasoller controller, make sure it has the correct HID firmware installed.
   - If your hardware controller is not one of these, it will not work.
+- If you have a device that communicates using serial protocol, chances are it will work with the "Diva Slider over Serial" option
 - Hotplug is not supported.
 If you plugged in the controller after starting slidershim, re-connect your controller by just clicking the "Apply" button (even if it is grey).

 </details>